countable-web/open-source-corporation/README.md

 ## Business by Sunlight
 The intention of this project is to maximize transparency at Countable while it is small.
 If we grow, it may be more difficult to introduce a culture of transparency at a later stage.
 This assumes a hypotheses about building transparency into our company:
   1. Secrets have a cost to the organization because everyone must focus on managing information access rather than other, business activities which create value.
   2. Transparency creates trust.
-Secrets create stress, create mistrust, and consume energy.
+Secrets create stress, create mistrust, and consume energy to store.
-  3. Transparency will drive the business to make decisions which are aligned with the interests of our stakeholders and the public.
+  3. Transparency will drive the business to follow processes which are aligned with the interests of our stakeholders and the public.

 ## Purpose
   * To share experiences in managing a small corporation with others, and maybe save someone's time.